evoingram/LambdaSchool/README.md

 22. __git add .__<br>
 23. __git commit -m "*branchname* final project upload"__<br>
 24. __git push --set-upstream origin *branchname*__<br>
-25. Now, when you go to do a pull request in this directory, you can compare *branchnamem* to *branchname* and the TL will always be on the project as a reviewer possibility.
+25. Now, when you go to do a pull request in this directory, the TL will always be on the project as a reviewer possibility.
 After the first time, you will never have to wait for the TL to approve the collab request.
+You can do the pull request one of two ways:
+	1. You can compare *branchnamem* to *branchname*.
+If you do it this way, you will have to merge *branchnamem* to master after TL merge.
+When your TL merges, TL will be merging into *branchnamem* and you will have to merge *branchnamem* into *master*.
-If you do it this way, your project's pull request will be master as base and *branchname* as compare.
+	2. If you merged to master already at step 17, your project's pull request will have the *master* as base and *branchname* as compare.
 When TL merges, TL will be merging your finished project into master.<br>
-26. Alternatively, you can pull request *branchnamem* as base and *branchname* as compare, but then you will have to merge *branchnamem* to master after TL merge.<br>
-27. After either you or TL merges into master, do "git pull master" without the quotes.
+26. After either you or TL merges into master, do **git pull master**.